Texiwill/aac-lib/vsm/MacOS.md

 sudo wget -O /usr/local/bin/vsm.sh https://raw.githubusercontent.com/Texiwill/aac-lib/master/vsm/vsm.sh
 sudo chmod +x /usr/local/bin/vsm.sh
 ```
+* Start a new shell or kill the one you are using and start over.
+Now the PATH should be set properly for everything installed.

 ### Update
 To keep vsm and your repository updated to the latest release/downloads